 Consumer-Directed Attendant Care providers must be certified by the Division of Aging and Adult Services (DAAS) as having met all Centers for Medicare and Medicaid Services (CMS)-approved provider criteria for the services to be provided.
+Providers of Alternatives Waiver Attendant Care and Environmental Accessibility/Adaptation Services must be certified by the Division of Aging & Adult Services (DAAS) as having met all CMS approved provider criteria for the service(s) to be provided.

 DAAS certification of Attendant Care providers is contingent upon participation in the financial management services process as required by federal guidelines for consumer-directed programs.
 Participation in the financial management services process does not change the procedure for filing claims.
-Claims are submitted to HP Enterprise Services and are processed by HP Enterprise Services.
-Prior to payment, the fiscal intermediary deducts appropriate withholdings and processes Medicaid payment to the provider.
+Claims will continue to beare submitted to HP Enterprise Services and are processed by HP Enterprise Services.
+Prior to payment, the fiscal intermediary deducts appropriate withholdings and mails the processes Medicaid payment to the provider.